Together for Learning

 There is a global learning crisis: millions of children aren’t developing the essential skills and knowledge they need to succeed.
 Conflict, the climate crisis, natural disasters and the COVID-19 pandemic are threatening hard-won global gains in education.
 The impacts are especially severe for refugee, other forcibly displaced and host community children and youth, especially girls.
 These are the ones who are most at risk of being left behind.

 Factors that marginalize people, such as displacement, create significant barriers to education:

 - about 3.7 million refugee children are out of school, according to the United Nations Refugee Agency

 - girls are 2.5 times more likely to be out of school if they live in conflict-affected countries

 - only about 7 refugee girls are enrolled in secondary level education for every 10 refugee boys

-- children in crisis- and conflict-affected areas are 30% less likely to complete primary school and half as likely to complete lower-secondary school
+- children in crisis- and conflict-affected areas are 30% less likely to finish primary school and half as likely to finish lower-secondary school

 We must act quickly.
 If we do not, many of these children risk never being able to access quality education and lifelong learning.